-A core aim in my research is to study symbioses across multiple levels of biological organization, from the molecular and physiological mechanisms underlying the initiation and maintenance of these partnerships, to the ecological and genetic consequences of coevolution.
+I aim to study herbivore-microbe symbioses across multiple biological scales, from the molecular and physiological mechanisms underlying the initiation and maintenance of these partnerships, to the ecological and genetic consequences of coevolution.

 Leaf beetles display remarkable variation in their host plant breadth, ranging from specialists to browsing generalists.
 Central to my interest in this system is the question of whether microbial symbionts contribute towards dictating the feeding ecology of their hosts?
 By tying observed polymorphisms in symbiotic conditions to the correspondingly diverse feeding biology of leaf beetles, I ask: how do mutualistic contributions by bacteriome-housed symbionts mediate shifts in host plant use?
 And, by examining the genomic signatures of these symbionts, what is the nature of these contributions?

 Modulation of host metabolism by resident gut microbiota

 Gut microbial communities can contribute to the overall health of animals through a range of nutritional and/or defensive functions.
 Firebugs, which harbor a simple, conserved community, rely on nutritional supplements from their microbial associates.
 By combining the experimental tractability of generating symbiont-free animals with metagenomic and transcriptomic analyses, firebugs serve as a unique model to address the molecular basis of how gut microorganisms modulate the metabolism of their hosts, as well as the underlying mechanisms by which nutrients are exchanged at the epithelial interface.

 Genomics of parasite specialization in fungus-growing ants